dananjayavr/libacvp/README.md

       The ACVP specification can be found at https://github.com/usnistgov/ACVP
 ```

+## Forked project to integrate CycloneCRYPTO, instead of OpenSSL.

+---

 ## License
 Libacvp is licensed under the Apache License 2.0, which means that
 you are free to get and use it for commercial and non-commercial